 The home video release is the cut R rated version.

 The film is being released uncut outside of the US.

 Following immediately after the events of THE RAID, Rama (Iko Uwais) is forced to reinvent himself as an undercover cop in order to provide protection for his wife and child.
-Working for the anti-corruption taskforce led by the one
+Working for the anti-corruption taskforce led by

-harbors a dangerous and personal vendetta for revenge and justice that threatens to consume him - and bring both this mission and the organized crime syndicates crashing down.
+the while, he harbors a dangerous and personal vendetta for revenge and justice that threatens to consume him - and bring both this mission and the organized crime syndicates crashing down.